cefet-rj-dal/gstsm/README.md

 ## Documentation

-Here all the funcionts are described.
+Here all the functions are described.

 ### gstsm